Kent Lambert: 2011 legislative session

 Following Lambert's election in 2010, he was elected by the Republican caucus to continue service on the Joint Budget Committee, as well as join the Senate Appropriations Committee.

 During the 2011 legislative session, Lambert sought to remove unnecessary use of state vehicles for personal commuting with SB11-023, a measure he also ran previously as a representative in the Colorado House.
 In 2010 when the bill (HB10-1287) was initially run, it successfully made it through both chambers before eventually being vetoed by Governor Bill Ritter.
 The bill limits the use of state vehicles by private persons for personal business, and would have required an employee to reimburse the state for commuting with a state-owned vehicle for such use and openly labeled appropriate terms of use.
 The bill was assigned to the Senate Transportation Committee, but failed and was postponed indefinitely on a 5–2 vote.

-Lambert also sponsored several major bills pertaining to illegal aliens: SB11-054 and HB11-1088.
+Lambert also sponsored several major bills pertaining to illegal immigrants: SB11-054 and HB11-1088.

 Lambert was elected as a delegate to the 2012 Republican National Convention in Tampa Bay, Florida.
 He had been a committed delegate to Senator Rick Santorum before he dropped out of the presidential race.